 If you have children at home, set it to 120°F as this is safe to the majority of the population.

 Your installer can help you adjust your water heater temperature.

 As part of our service, our licensed technician at SPS Plumber can help you set your water heater to the right temperature.
 We also provide annual water heater maintenance for your unit.
-Call us at 669-203-0556 or 408-622-8183 to book an appointment today!
+Call us at 408-622-8183 (South Bay Area) or 209-597-9107 (Central Valley) to book an appointment today!